TIC Iron Condor Strategy

 TIC thesis for this iron condor

-The market-implied 1-standard-deviation range for TIC extends from approximately $6.90 on the downside to $10.90 on the upside.
+The market-implied 1-standard-deviation range for TIC extends from approximately $6.39 on the downside to $13.29 on the upside.
 A TIC iron condor is a delta-neutral premium-collection structure that pays off when TIC stays inside the inner short strikes through expiration; the wing width should reflect the trader's tolerance for the maximum loss scenario where the underlying breaches an outer strike.
-Current TIC IV rank near 45.63% is mid-range against its 1-year distribution, so the IV signal is neutral; the iron condor thesis on TIC should anchor more to the directional view and the expected-move geometry.
+Current TIC IV rank near 22.68% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on TIC at 122.30%.
 As a Industrials name, TIC options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to TIC-specific events.

 TIC iron condor positions are structurally neutral / range-bound; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 TIC positions also carry Industrials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move TIC alongside the broader basket even when TIC-specific fundamentals are unchanged.
 Short-premium structures like a iron condor on TIC carry tail risk when realized volatility exceeds the implied move; review historical TIC earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current TIC chain quotes before placing a trade.